American Legion Riders

 American Legion Riders chapters are well known for their charitable work, which has raised hundreds of thousands of dollars for local children's hospitals, schools, veterans homes, severely wounded servicemembers and scholarships.

 Currently, 106,000 American Legion Riders meet in over a thousand chapters in every domestic department and in at least three foreign countries.
 Riders in Iowa have formed an honor guard called The Five Star Freedom Riders, and Riders in Mulvane, Kan., founded the Patriot Guard to protect the sanctity of military funerals from protesters.
 Riders in all states have escorted military units returning home from combat tours overseas, conducted massive cross-country fundraising events for wounded warriors from all services, and have raised millions of dollars for countless local, state and national charities.

 True to the Legion's grassroots tradition, each chapter manages its programs at the post level, where the best ideas are born.

-There are 7 ALR Chapters in Alaska, located in Kenai, Seward, North Pole, Ninilchik, Wasilla, Kodiak and Homer.
+There are 8 ALR Chapters in Alaska, located in Kenai, Seward, North Pole, Ninilchik, Wasilla, Kodiak, Homer and Anchorage.